andrewshaodev/LearningHowToLearn/index.md

 The more visual you make metaphors/analogies, the better in terms of understanding

-As you can better understanding where the metaphor becomes too simple or misleading, you can toss them away or create better more accurate ones
+As you gain better understanding and the original metaphor becomes too simple or misleading, you can toss them away or create better, more accurate ones

 ---